 Looking at different interpretations about plants and the values we place upon them is like holding a mirror to ourselves.
 “We realize now that there is not a single world, but many worlds, each with its own internal logics, and which must engage with each other despite a multitude of different understandings and objectives,” writes psychedelic researcher Sarai Piña.

-And the first step toward equity is acknowledging harm.
-“My plea to my white brothers, sisters, and my non-gender conforming family is to recognize your role in cultural appropriation to recognize your white privilege and to denounce it,” continues George.
+And an integral step toward equity is acknowledging harm.
+“My plea to my white brothers, sisters, and my gender-conforming family is to recognize your role in cultural appropriation to recognize your white privilege and to denounce it,” continues George.
 “And then to go a step further and be intentional about including people of color, especially the people of color from which you have borrowed, such that you have had beautiful experiences of self-discovery, self-exploration, and self-healing.”

 “Until that acknowledgment happens, these systemic racial inequalities and exclusions are going to continue to be perpetrated.
-And the growth and the development of the psychedelic field and the ability to provide healing to those who really need it will continually be stunted.
-And we’ll continue to make the same mistakes over and over again.
-And we’ll be in a vicious cycle of theft and of appropriation, and that’s really dangerous and it’s really harmful and it’s traumatic to the people in these communities.”
+The growth and the development of the psychedelic field and the ability to provide healing to those who really need it will continually be stunted.
+We’ll continue to make the same mistakes over and over again; we’ll be in a vicious cycle of theft and appropriation.
+It’s really harmful and it’s traumatic to the people in these communities.”
 And these communities, she says, aren’t just historical, but still practicing their traditions today.

 And yet, while acknowledging the heritage and contexts of plants like cacao is of the utmost importance in changing power dynamics and eliminating exploitation, it may not be enough on its own.
 In Alarcón’s view, we also need to protect the plant itself.